-If you should find a tick, remove it immediately with tweezers.
+If you should find a tick, remove it immediately with tweezers or tick spoon.
 Please do not try to light it with a match or use household chemicals on it.
 You will burn yourself.
 Remember a deer tick is the size of a pencil point.

 Precautions to take when you are outdoors: Wear long sleeved shirts and pants.
 Tuck your pant legs into your socks and loosely tuck your shirt into your pants.Ticks have a harder time reaching your skin if they have to work around the folds of your clothing.
 Wear a hat.